 |Graham Day, The Prisoners live at the 100 Club, 1985|

-In the thirty years of following The Prisoners and their various offshoots I can remember only two interviews with Graham Day.
+In the thirty years following The Prisoners and their various offshoots I can only remember two interviews with Graham Day.
 The first was in Go-Go fanzine circa 1985 and the second was around 2007 in his Gaolers period.

 It was a surprise in 1986 when The Prisoners signed to Eddie Piller’s fledgling mod label Countdown.
-The band had pointedly kept mod at a safe distance and their gigs were only attended by a few more “progressive mods” but after throwing their lot in with Countdown they were guilty by association and much to their chagrin still can’t shake an undeserved mod tag.
+The band had pointedly kept mod at a safe distance and their gigs were only attended by a few of the more “progressive mods” but after throwing their lot in with Countdown they were guilty by association and, much to their chagrin, still can’t shake an undeserved mod tag.

 This doesn’t stop Piller at the outset of the interview continue with his assertion they were a mod band whether they like it or not.
 A slightly brave (or insensitive) move considering it was his involvement that gave people that impression.
 I understand Eddie’s logic - if it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck - but it was such a restrictive tag and The Prisoners had nothing in common with any other band of the era with that title.
 And it was a time when music and youth cults stuck to their own – none of this open, cross-pollination of genres like today.
 One can almost hear Graham and Allan’s grinding teeth and clenching fists before adopting a more conciliatory tone.